andrewdoss/ssba/readme.md

 ## Software Systems: Behind the Abstractions

-This is my messy exercise sandbox for the Bradfield Course Software Systems: Behind the Abstractions.
+This is my messy exercise sandbox for the Bradfield course *Software Systems: Behind the Abstractions*.

-The goal of this repository to stash code snippets from various exercises and write about observations about what I'm learning in a format that is sharable with others in the course.
+The goal of this repository to stash code snippets from various exercises and write about what I'm learning in a format that is sharable with others in the course.

 ## Contents